 As part of this commitment, a scoping study was undertaken to investigate the potential of artificial reefs and fish aggregating devices to aid in the recovery of at risk reef fish.

 A survey was conducted in early-2018 to obtain community input to complement the biological and technical information in the scoping study.
 Results have been collated and analysed and are available from the Design and Site Selection for Artificial Reefs and FADS final report .

-Four new artificial reefs are being built in Top End waters and are expected to be completed in October 2019.
+Four artificial reefs have been built and were deployed in Top End waters in September 2019.

-The new artificial reefs will be located in the Greater Darwin region, two will be between North Gutter and Lee Point, one in the Dundee region and one between the Vernon Islands and Cape Hotham.
+The artificial reefs are located in the Greater Darwin region, two are between North Gutter and Lee Point, one in the Dundee region and one between the Vernon Islands and Cape Hotham.

 Share this page: